Copper Staff

 Yes yes, we know what “sales tracking” sounds like.
 It just means you’re keeping track of numbers, right?
 But it’s so much more than that.

-Keep reading to learn why sales tracking is such a big deal, the benefits of doing it right, and how to best implement it in your day-to-day workflow (spoiler alert: it involves CRM).
+Keep reading to learn why sales tracking is such a big deal, the benefits of doing it right, and how to best implement it in your day-to-day workflow (spoiler alert: it involves a customer relationship management (CRM) platform).

 Why is sales tracking important?

-Well for starters, because you need to make sure you’re closing enough sales to make your company money (and get paid).
+Well for starters, because you need to make sure you’re closing enough deals to keep the lights on.
+But beyond revenue, optimizing your sales starts with clarity.

 Sales tracking lets you recognize problems before they become bigger problems.